 “Sales often has the best view of a customer’s long-term vision and need.
 They also bring valuable insights into how the product plays into winning or losing deals.
 These are necessary to inform product teams of where to prioritize.”Prashanth S Shankara, Senior Manager of Product Marketing at Tonkean

-To make this efficient, you need a system.
+To make this efficient, you need a feature request system.
 You’re probably already compiling user feedback somewhere.
 It could be a spreadsheet, an idea board, or a powerful product management tool.
 Regardless – ask the sales team to add feedback from the prospects there.
 Those ideas are usually around:

 - Missing deal-breaker features